zacharyw/like-a-writing-desk/_posts/2011-04-15-very-custom-form-builders-in-rails.markdown

 Not bad at all.
 Do note that we had to remove our "required" class since there's no easy way (yet) to get that onto the label.
 We'll get back to that in a minute.

 At this point we've removed a ton of code from our view, and our `text_field` and `text_area` methods are now easily customized in a single location.
 However, we still have evil duplication lurking about.
 For one thing, we have to write the `<dl>` tags on every form, and for another, the text_field method is exactly the same as the text_area method...and that will be true for radio_button and check_box if we choose to override those in our builder, which we should.
-In addition, I still have to add `:class => "button"` to every submit button, if I'm using that class to "style my buttons":https://github.com/zacharyw/css3buttons.
+In addition, I still have to add `:class => "button"` to every submit button, if I'm using that class to [style my buttons](https://github.com/zacharyw/css3buttons).
 That much duplication should be a crime.

 Thankfully, we have an easy way to remove it.
 Remember how I told you that `FormBuilder` has an attribute called `field_helpers` which contains the names of all those helper methods?
 We can leverage that and the power of Ruby to dynamically create our new helper methods on our custom form builder: